cwalter50/cwalter50.github.io/README.md

 - [CalculateThat](https://github.com/cwalter50/CalculateThat): First SwiftUI Project!
 Currently, is a Qaudratic Formula Calculator, eventually will add other formula calculators to the project.
 Now has a Length Unit Converter and Tip Calculator.
 - [Landmarks](https://github.com/cwalter50/Landmarks): SwiftUI tutorial I am following to learn SwiftUI. https://developer.apple.com/tutorials/swiftui/handling-user-input
 - [100DaysSwiftUI](./100DaysSwiftUI/Projects.md): I am working through a tutorial to learn SwiftUI (Completed June 2020).
 See the Projects that I am making and learning to make. https://www.hackingwithswift.com/100/swiftui
-- [TicTacToeSwiftUI](https://github.com/cwalter50/TicTacToeSwiftUI): Great Session Led by Tom Bredimeir at MME National Summit 2021.
+- [TicTacToeSwiftUI](https://github.com/cwalter50/TicTacToeSwiftUI): Great Session Led by Tom Bredemeier at MME National Summit 2021.
 We built TicTacToe using SwiftUI.
 It has animations, Alerts, and More all in ONE struct.
 Its a small example of how powerful SwiftUI is.

 ## Web Development
 - [CS50Web](https://github.com/cwalter50/CS50Web): Learning Web Development by taking this Free EdX course in summer 2021.
 It covers HTML, CSS, Python, Django, SQL, Javascript, Security, and More!